-Covid 19 coronavirus: Ashley Bloomfield says he will apologise to family mourning Covid-19 victim
+Covid 19 coronavirus: Ashley Bloomfield apologises to family mourning Covid-19 victim

-The director general of health has issued an apology to the family of one the latest victims to succumb to the deadly Covid-19 virus, as the toll in New Zealand rises to 16.
+The director general of health has apologised to the family of one the latest victims to succumb to the deadly Covid-19 virus, as the toll in New Zealand rises to 16.

-Ashley Bloomfield apologised for "creating false hope" when he referred to the woman as "stable" in a public media briefing yesterday.
+Ashley Bloomfield apologised after a reporter suggested he had created '"false hope" when he referred to the woman as "stable" in a public media briefing yesterday.

 The day prior he had also said none of the patients in hospital were critical.